Skip to content

 Screenshot showing the terminal output after successfully adding and configuring an MCP server in Claude Code

-Now test the connection by starting Claude Code and running a vibe check.
+Now test the connection by starting Claude Code and managing some tasks.

 First, start an interactive session with Claude Code in your terminal: